gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 - Webservice result
     - MonteCarlo result : ```1.AddNode: NodeAdded 3.LoadData(49): Id: 49, Name: Knocked Up 1.AddNode: NodeAdded 3.LoadData(34): Id: 34, Name: New Year's Eve 1.AddNode: NodeAdded```

-6.Remove Node : Removing the node using id of the node created and transferring data to a new node.
-Here we will remove node 12 as id=12.
+6.Remove Node : Removing the node using id of the node created.
+Here we will remove node 12 as id=12 and transfer data to a new node as node 12 contains data.
 - Node Removed : 12
 ```
 INFO  [WebService$]: In removeNode webservice